awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) – Shows the processor information for the specified DB instance\.
 + [describe\-db\-snapshots](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-snapshots.html) – Shows the processor information for the specified DB snapshot\.
 + [describe\-valid\-db\-instance\-modifications](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-valid-db-instance-modifications.html) – Shows the valid modifications to the processor for the specified DB instance\.
+In the output of the preceding commands, the values for the processor features are not null only if the following conditions are met:
++ You are using an Oracle DB instance\.
++ Your Oracle DB instance supports changing processor values\.
++ The current CPU core and thread settings are set to nondefault values\.
+If the preceding conditions aren't met, you can get the instance type using [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html)\.
+You can get the processor information for this instance type by running the EC2 operation [describe\-instance\-types](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-types.html)\.

 ##### Returning to Default Processor Settings for a DB Instance<a name="USER_ConfigureProcessor.CLI.Example4"></a>